Understanding the Basics

 Before diving into the details of how to lay shower tile, it's crucial to grasp the fundamentals.

 If the shower pan is a prefab, you need to carefully waterproof the pan/wall margin.
-The surface of these prefabs are essentially waterproof so you generally don’t need to worry about the pan itself.
-You do however, need to be concerned about the drain assembly.
+The surface of these prefabs are essentially waterproof so you generally don't need to worry about the pan itself.
+You do, however, need to be concerned about the wall-pan margin and the drain assembly.
 The wrong drain assembly, or a shoddy drain installation, can lead to disaster as well.
-Just make sure you carefully follow the manufacturer’s install instructions.
+Just make sure you carefully follow the manufacturer's install instructions.

 Types of Tiles Suitable for Shower Walls and Floors